Mousuni Island Tour Guide – Weekend Destinations Near Kolkata

 Tips

-- Being a remote place local tends to charge you extra for everything like packaged drinking water, snacks, cigarette, liquor, etc. If possible carry as much as possible.
+- Being a remote place, local tends to charge you extra for everything like packaged drinking water, snacks, cigarettes, liquor, etc. If possible, carry as much as possible.

-- If you are not visiting Mousuni Island during peak session, deciding your stay on spot will be a better idea, you can choose as per your need.
+- If you are not visiting Mousuni Island during peak season, deciding your stay on spot will be a better idea, as you can choose as per your need.
 But if you are late and have not booked any camp, you may miss lunch.

 Conclusion